astravant/digital-garden-jekyll/_notes/shower-thoughts.md

 It is clear, the universe rewards systems which maximize the spread of information, ideas, and knowledge.
 ---

-All wealth is the product of knowledge, the more knowledge which exists in a society, the more successful it will be
+All wealth is the product of knowledge, the more knowledge which exists in a society, the more successful it will be.
 ---

 We are always pursuing labels, constructs of the human mind.